merlins550/devrim/README.md

 - Optional Chrome extension loading via `CHROME_EXTENSION_PATH`
 - GUI fallback between PySide6, CustomTkinter, or terminal
 - Commit message generation with HuggingFace `smolagents` when `USE_SMOLAGENTS` is enabled
+- GitHub API operations rely on the `requests` library

 Refer to `TODO.md` for remaining tasks.